banfstory/Flask-Rest-API/README.md

 # 🧩 Flask-Rest-API

 This repository contains the **Flask RESTful API** for the Forum Web App.
-It serves as the backend for the [React Forum Frontend](https://github.com/banfstory/React-Forum-Frontend).
+It serves as the backend for the [React Forum Frontend](https://github.com/banfstory/React-Forum-Frontend) and [Vue Forum Frontend](https://github.com/banfstory/Vue-Forum-Frontend).

 The API handles all server-side operations — user authentication, forums, posts, and comments — and communicates with the React frontend via HTTP requests.